cockpit-project/cockpit/doc/authentication.md

 Client certificate authentication
 ---------------------------------

-When a machine is joined to an Identity Management domain (like [FreeIPA](https://www.freeipa.org) or Active Directory) which has [client-side user certificates](https://www.freeipa.org/page/V4/User_Certificates) set up, then these can be enabled for authentication to Cockpit by setting this option in cockpit.conf:
+On a machine that has [sssd](https://sssd.io/) configured for mapping certificates to users, Cockpit can enable certificate based logins by setting this option in cockpit.conf:
 ```
 [WebService]
 ClientCertAuthentication = yes